petebrew/dccd-webui/NEWINSTALL.md

 2 Compiling DCCD packages
 ------

+This section describes the steps that should be performed on your desktop development machine.
 The following instructions assume you are using the Eclipse IDE as this is the tool used by the core DCCD development team.
 If you choose to use another IDE then hopefully these instructions will give you enough guidance.

 2.1 Installing build prerequisites